Interested in a meal subscription plan and want to try Sun Basket? Looking for a Sun Basket Review? I tried it for a week, and here’s what I thought.

 Meal Two & Half: Overnight Chia Pudding.
 (This meal was supposed to be combined with the Huevos Rancheros into one large breakfast, but since we normally eat smaller breakfasts during the week, this became its own meal.)
-This pudding was great– and since I already make chia pudding, I liked that this version was a little different from my normal chia pudding recipe.
+This pudding was great!
 Sun Basket’s chia pudding recipe has you blend the seeds with almond milk and fruit, and ended up tasting a lot like a delicious smoothie bowl.

 Meal Three: Salmon with Roasted New Potatoes and Green Beans.
 This was, by far, my favorite meal from Sun Basket.
 It was DELICIOUS.
 The mint, lemon zest, and yogurt on the seared salmon was amazing, and the niçoise-style salad was easy to throw together and extremely flavorful.
 The only pre-made ingredient in this meal was a sherry vinaigrette, and I felt like this recipe was definitely something I could make on my own later.